 FMVSS 135 - PASSENGER CAR BRAKE SYSTEMS - The vehicle is exempt from the requirement of S5.3.1 of 49 CFR 571.135 if the modification requires the removal of the original foot control.
 Also, the control of the parking brake is not required to be independent of the service brake control.
 The modifier may remove the brake pedal only if the situation requires it and all other options have been exhausted.
 For further details, S5.3.1. states that the service brakes shall be activated by means of a foot control.
-The control of the parking brake shall be independent of the service brake control, and may be either a hand or foot control.
+The control of the parking brake shall be independent of the service brake control.